ap94sd24/portfolio/README.md

 ## Design Ideas & Change

-The design layout looks significantly different from my low-fidelity prototype as I wanted to have a cleaner design that has a landing page that focus visitor's attention to my profile, follow by a showcase of my project.
+The design layout looks significantly different from my low-fidelity prototype as I wanted to have a cleaner design that has a landing page that focus visitors's attention to my profile, follow by a showcase of my projects.
-I also wanted to be able to integrate some fluidity into my website design which was lacking in my prototype I submitted. as you can see, the website  allows potential visitors to easily navigate around my portfolio and quickly find information about myself and the the projects that I have done.
+I also wanted to be able to integrate some fluidity into my website design which was lacking in my prototype I submitted.
+As you can see, the website  allows potential visitors to easily navigate around my portfolio and quickly find information about myself and the the projects that I have done and include links for recruiters to contact me.

 ## Bootstrap Contributors